erauner12/scriptable/README.md

 - `Open current script in Scriptable`
 - `Build current script`
 - `Build and watch current script`
+- `Build, export, and open current script`

 ### Notes

 When developing in this environment, there are a few things to keep in mind:

 - When compiling from TypeScript using the `npm run build` or `npm run build-watch`, the resulting JavaScript file will be placed in the `dist` folder with the same name (with `.js` as the file extension).
-  > Ensure that you actually intend to overwrite any existing files in here before running, or ensure that files are already backed up to `git` before running this command.
+  > Ensure that you actually intend to overwrite any existing files in here before running, or/and ensure that files are already backed up to `git` before running this command.
+-

 ## Related projects